The world we live in is full of amazing facts you never knew.

 The Antarctic Polar Desert covers the Antarctica continent and covers roughly 5.5 million square miles.

 The Sahara Desert covers roughly 3.6 million square miles.

-In 1960, a cow was killed by a chunk of falling U.S. satellite in Cuba.
+In 1960, a cow got hit by a chunk of falling U.S. satellite in Cuba.

-This was during a time where tensions between Havana and Washington were at their highest.
+This was during a time when tensions between Havana and Washington were at their highest.

 So the Cubans decided to make the best out of a bad situation and had a good laugh at their American neighbors.